rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 <pgNo>2</pgNo>

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 0.1.
 General outline
 This treatise of adnominal person in the morphological system of Erzya approaches the problem from a morphological, compositional point of departure.
 Chapter 2 will